Dobiasd/articles/why_a_generic_implementation_can_be_the_easier_to_understand_solution.md

 # Why a generic implementation can be the easier-to-understand solution

-Following YAGNI, one might avoid implementing a generic version of some algorithm if it's only needed in one place and for one specific type.
+Following YAGNI, one might avoid implementing a generic version of some algorithm if it is only needed in one place and for one specific type.

 In this article, I'll argue that a generic implementation might be easier to understand when maintaining code, and thus should be preferred, if feasible.
 (I'll use Java in the code examples, but the concept applies to other languages, like C++, Swift, (type-annotated) Python, TypeScript, Kotlin, or C#, too.)